eddie-energy/architecture/arc42/eddie-framework/solution-strategy/solution-strategy.md

 1. Setup by Eligible Party
    - The Eligible Party installs the EDDIE Framework on their infrastructure.
-   - The Eligible Party configures Regional Connectors for the Permission Administrators and Metered Data Administrators in the regions where they operate.
+   - The Eligible Party configures Region Connectors for the Permission Administrators and Metered Data Administrators in the regions where they operate.
    - The Eligible Party defines one or more Data Needs representing the data required for their services.

 2. Customer permission